Abdelrahman034/Blog-Post/README.md

 # Blog-post
-This project is made using Python and Flask framework. it is a social media website where you can share your thoughts and comment on others' posts.
+tThiss project is made using Python and Flask framework. it is a social media website where you can share your thoughts and comment on others' posts.

 <h3> Features </h3>